 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Florence is worth considering.

-The population of Florence overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Florence, 21.80% have at least a bachelor's degree.
+The education level of Florence citizens is a little higher than the average for US cities and towns: 21.80% of adults in Florence have at least a bachelor's degree.

 The per capita income in Florence in 2022 was $29,632, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $118,528 for a family of four.
 However, Florence contains both very wealthy and poor people as well.